Pretty wiped out today. Will try to take some R&R today before diving into the difficult icon commission tomorrow.

 If no further sales happen during the last week of the show, I won't be able to apply for the big Art Show taking place in Vancouver in May.
 It doesn't charge a commission off sales but does charge a huge up front fee upon acceptance of your application (depending on the size of wall space you arrange for).
 I just don't have the finances to cover that before any prospects of sales.
 There is always the possibility that sales will cover it in the end, but it goes to show that the old saying 'It takes money to make money' holds true.

-Please note that, until April 22nd, I will be working on a centenary icon commission which needs to be completed by April 22nd.
+Please note that, for the next 5 weeks, I will be working on a centenary icon commission which needs to be completed by April 22nd.
 It's a complex piece that will require my full attention.
 Once completed, I will be able to return to my totems paintings and begin preparing for the mid-August Port Moody Arts Centre solo exhibition.

 It's been a busy few days, with the Opening Reception at the McMillan Arts Centre on Saturday, followed by a day trip to Victoria and Duncan to see the totems.